 Schooner Fame is one of the vessels offering harbor cruises during the Maritime Festival.

 Probably the most popular feature of the Salem Maritime Festival are the free, 90-minute boat rides around Salem Harbor.
 This year's participants were:

 - Schooner Fame, a full-scale replica of a War of 1812 Privateer

 - Sea Shuttle's Endeavour, come aboard and learn about the marine science of Salem Sound!

 Watch the crew of Friendship row the ship's jolly boat around Derby Wharf.

 Visiting & Participating Vessels

-Children's activities will take place on the historic wharves.
-There's an entire Children's Tent of fun crafts to do.
+Children's activities take place on the historic wharves, where families can find an entire children's tent of fun crafts to do.
 Kids can also tour the tall ship Friendship of Salem, and earn Junior Ranger badges by participating in scavenger hunts and other fun activities.

 Demonstrators and Exhibitors

 Traditional crafts like spinning, coopering, traditional small craft building, and model shipbuilding will be exhibited in working demonstrations and hands-on activities.